AdobeDocs/experience-manager-65.de-DE/help/sites-developing/extending-campaign-form-mapping.md

 ---
 title: Erstellen benutzerdefinierter Formularzuordnungen
-seo-title: Erstellen benutzerdefinierter Formularzuordnungen
+seo-title: Creating Custom Form Mappings
 description: Bei der Erstellung einer benutzerdefinierten Tabelle in Adobe Campaign ist es u.
 U. ratsam, in AEM ein Formular zu erstellen, das dieser benutzerdefinierten Tabelle zugeordnet wird.
-seo-description: Bei der Erstellung einer benutzerdefinierten Tabelle in Adobe Campaign ist es u.
-U. ratsam, in AEM ein Formular zu erstellen, das dieser benutzerdefinierten Tabelle zugeordnet wird.
+seo-description: When you create a custom table in Adobe Campaign, you may want to build a form in AEM that maps to that custom table
 uuid: f3bde513-6edb-4eb6-9048-40045ee08c4a
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES